desoleary/cisco-courses/Fundamentals of UI - UX/README.md

 #### Method vs Goal

-A `method` application focuses on getting the job done in an efficient manner without any complexity. i.e. ATM application where the user does not want to remember the experience
+A`method` oriented application should focus on getting the job done in an efficient manner without any complexity. i.e. ATM application where the user does not want to remember the experience

-A `goal` application focuses on visual design and functionality for a memorable experience i.e. Diablo 3
+A `goal` oriented application should focus on visual design and functionality for a memorable experience i.e. Diablo 3

 #### Usability Heuristics